Seven Brief Lessons on Physics | Beauty unfold

 Seven Brief Lessons on Physics is a collection of essays by the Italian physicist Carlo Rovelli.
-The book is very short but dense.
-Revolving around XX century physics discoveries, in less than a hundred pages encompasses concepts such as time, space, conscience, and free will.
+The book is concise but dense.
+Revolving around XX-century physics discoveries, in less than a hundred pages encompasses concepts such as time, space, conscience, and free will.

 Science made simple

-Developed from newspaper Sunday features, it is written to be understandable by an audience that has no familiarity with physics.
-Simple language, straightforward reasoning, down-to-earth similarities combine with a tone full of wonder.
-Moreover, only words (and a few illustrations) conduct the explanations: the book is free from math, formulae, and footnotes.
+Developed from newspaper Sunday features, it is written to be understandable by an audience unfamiliar with physics.
+Simple language, straightforward reasoning, and down-to-earth similarities combine with a tone full of wonder.
+Moreover, the explanations rely upon only words (and a few illustrations): the book is free from math, formulae, and footnotes.

-Rovelli with Seven Brief Lessons on physics follows the steps of other scientists, like Richard Feynman or Richard Dawkins, that with essays such as Six Easy Pieces (with Six Not So Easy Pieces) and The Selfish Gene, rearranged their knowledge into educational works, which later became classics of science nonfiction.
+With Seven Brief Lessons on physics, Rovelli follows the steps of other scientists, like Richard Feynman or Richard Dawkins, that with essays such as Six Easy Pieces (with Six Not So Easy Pieces) and The Selfish Gene, rearranged their knowledge into educational works, which later became classics of nonfiction science.

 Beauty and mystery